Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'list' and the resource 'a specific user's public GitLab activity feed', and specifies the scope by username or numeric ID.
-It effectively distinguishes from siblings like list_my_events and list_project_events.
+The description clearly states it lists a specific user's public GitLab activity feed, specifying input as username or numeric ID.
+It gives a concrete use case: tracking what a teammate has been working on, which distinguishes it from sibling tools like list_my_events and list_project_events.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.